MohammedSaberMohammed/Appointments/README.md

 The instructions work best with Visual Studio Code which provides an API to open local files directly from the browser by clicking a link.

 If you favor another text editor providing a similar API feel free to modify `src/components/EditorLink.tsx` to suit your needs.

+## Features & Enhancements
+- [x] Store Enhancement
+- [x] Redux-Saga
+- [x] Custom Form Flow ( BaseForm - Controlers - validators )
+- [x] Cashing stratiegy ( when calling static data like patients - practioners and it will only be loaded on time in the entire App )
+- [x] Design grid system ( FormLayout - FormItem )